tugboat/pakyow-web/manual/09 Binders.markdown

 end
 </div>

-The 'binder_for' method informs Pakyow what object type this Binder should help bind.
+The 'binder_for' method informs Pakyow what data type this Binder should bind data to.
+In the above example, the binder will be used when binding any data to a view labeled as 'contact'.
 When the object is bound to a view Pakyow looks for a method that matches the attribute in the binder before looking in the object.
-TODO: rewrite based on binding changes

 The object being bound is accessible through the 'bindable' method.
 The method's return value determines the behavior of the binding process.
 If the return value is a hash it is mapped to content and/or attribtues for the view.
 Otherwise the value is converted into a string at used as the content for the view.